RESEARCH INTERESTS

 LATEST NEWS

-Sayantani Garai (BSSE) has joined us for her MTech project.
-A very warm welcome to the group, Sayantani! 👋
+Shikhar and Venu have joined us.
+A very warm welcome to the group, everyone! 👋